andreped/livermask/README.md

 You might have issues downloading the model when using VPN.
 If any issues are observed, try to disable VPN and try again.

 ## Acknowledgements
-The LITS dataset can be accessible from [here](https://competitions.codalab.org), and the corresponding paper for the challenge from [here](https://arxiv.org/abs/1901.04056).
-If trained model is used, please consider citing this paper.
+The model was trained on the LITS dataset.
+The dataset is openly accessible and can be downloaded from [here](https://competitions.codalab.org).
+If this tool is used, please, consider citing the corresponding [LITS challenge dataset paper](https://arxiv.org/abs/1901.04056).

+Disclaimer, I have no affiliation with the LITS challenge, the LITS dataset, or the challenge paper.
+I only wish to provide an open, free-to-use tool that people may find useful :)

 ------